-Moreover, on review of the audited financial statements for the FY 2021-22, it has been noted that the school has maintained separate bank account for development fee collection, but it is not equivalent to the development fund balance amounting to INR 1,22,10,951 which is reported in the audited financial statements at the year-end which is also in contravention of aforesaid clause 14 of order dated 11.02.2009.

-Hence, bank balance of development fund amounting to INR 1,30,002 as on 31.03.2022 has been considered while calculating the fund position of the school along with the directions to the school to comply with the aforesaid requirements.
+Further, on review of the audited financial statements for the FY 2021-22 revealed that the school has maintained separate bank account for development fee collection, but it is not equivalent to the development fund balance reported in the audited financial statements at the year-end which is in contravention of aforesaid clause 14 of order dated 11.02.2009.
+Thus, bank balance of development fund amounting to INR 31,73,545 as on 31.03.2022 has been considered while calculating the fund position of the school along with the directions to the school maintain the development fund bank balance equivalent to development fund balance.